MagicalTux/gones/README.md

 * `cartridge` has code to load a cartridge and map it on the CPU's bus
 * `ppu` contains video rendering related code
 * `apu` contains audio code
+* `nesclock` generate clock signals for the other parts of the system

 ## References